DeepLabCut/DeepLabCut/docs/installation.md

      - We highly recommend using the supplied [Docker container](https://github.com/AlexEMG/Docker4DeepLabCut).
 NOTE: [this container does not work on windows hosts!](https://github.com/NVIDIA/nvidia-docker/issues/43)
      - The toolbox is written in [Python 3](https://www.python.org/).
 You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4, 1.8, and  1.10**) for Python 3 with GPU support.
      - To note, is it possible to run DeepLabCut on your CPU, but it will be VERY slow.
 However, this is the preferred path if you want to test DeepLabCut on your data before purchasing a GPU, with the added benefit of a straightforward installation.
+    - WINDOWS specific note: If you want to run the commands in the program "cmd" (terminal), we recommend using Git Bash: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git (You can use "terminal" in Linux/MacOS as is).

 ## Anaconda environment with TensorFlow on GPU support: